mesosphere/dcos-docs-site/pages/1.11/networking/DNS/index.md

 ---

 <!-- This source repo for this topic is https://github.com/dcos/dcos-docs -->
-DC/OS provides a highly distributed and faulterant DNS-based service discovery mechanism.
+DC/OS provides a distributed and faulterant DNS-based service discovery mechanism.

 DNS is provided by two different components within DC/OS, [mesos-dns](/pages/1.11/networking/DNS/mesos-dns) and [dcos-dns](/pages/1.11/networking/DNS/dcos-dns).
 DNS service in DC/OS supports two  top-level domain names (TLD) `.mesos` and `.directory`.
 All records for the `.mesos` TLD are served by `mesos-dns` and all records for `.directory` TLD are served by `dcos-dns`.
 Please read the "Recommendation" section to better understand the usage of these two TLDs.
 Each of the TLD consist of multiple zones.
 Every DC/OS service gets multiple FQDN entries, from these different zones.
 Below we describe the different zones and the FQDN associated with those zones and the type of network connectivity that a service recieves when it is accessed using an FQDN from a particular zone.

 For the purpose of illustration lets assume that we are running the following Docker container on DC/OS:
 ```json